 We also thrive on the expertise and support of our Dutch partners, our values and our skills in providing pension education and administering a pension scheme that delivers only the best for our clients.

 PPT will be recognized as the organization that successfully reduces old-age poverty by offering flexible and high-quality pension products for both formal and informal sector workers in Ghana.

-PPT aims to provide 500,000 Ghanaians in both the formal and informal sectors with a tailor-made pension product by 2020.
+PPT aims to provide some 1 million informal workers, locally and regionally, with a tailor-made pension product by 2025.

 Innovation: Continuous development of products and processes underpinned by latest technology.